Destiny-Ed/flutter_camera/README.md

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 We are working on a refactor which can be followed here: [issue](https://github.com/flutter/flutter/issues/31225)

-This plugin fully depends on flutter [camera](https://pub.dev/packages/camera) plugin to provide access to camera.
+This package fully depends on flutter [camera](https://pub.dev/packages/camera) plugin to provide access to camera.

+It only supports Android and IOS for now

 ## Features